Kamehameha Schools Kapālama

 Like any other course request, requesting a DC course does not guarantee that you will get the course in your schedule.
-Not only must the course fit in with your other course requests, additionally, you must meet all course prerequisites, have a kumu recommendation (if required), as well as complete all additional paperwork or course eligibility requirements by the deadline set by the DC office.
+Not only must the course fit in with your other course requests, additionally, you must meet all course prerequisites, have a kumu recommendation (if required), as well as complete all additional paperwork or course eligibility requirements by the deadline set by the DC Program.

 7. I requested a DC course, how do I know if I got it?

-11. May I take DC courses if I am not working towards an AA degree?
+10. May I take DC courses if I am not working towards an AA degree?

-12. After successfully completing a regular KSK high school course, am I able to retake the same course for DC?
+11. After successfully completing a regular KSK high school course, am I able to retake the same course for DC?

 No. Due to current resources, course requests and seat availability, this is not allowed.
 This policy stands even IF the DC course was not available at the time the student was enrolled in the regular KSK high school course.

 12. I am 18, can I sign my own documents?